Ajinkz/imagebot/README.md

-# imagebot
+# Imagebot
-A Telegram bot searching image
+A Telegram bot for searching image

 ### Snap from image bot
 ![Image](/images/imagebot.jpg)